SatsuiBird/SatsuiMemoryDemo/README.md

 # How to use it ? #

-SatsuiMemory is separated in two parts (in fact three, but we will se this later).
+SatsuiMemory is separated in two parts (in fact three, but we will see this later).
 First of all, you create a **Patch**.
 It contains all informations about memory operations, but do nothing.
 Then you create a **MemApp** which will use the Patch created before and execute all instructions.